 Common Consequences to Living in a Storage Unit

 Living in a storage unit is neither safe nor legal, but it does occur, for a variety of reasons.
 According to a SpareFoot survey of nonprofits that help the homeless, it’s unusual but not unheard of.

 If you are caught living in a storage unit, you will most likely be evicted immediately.
 That means you, and your stuff, will be kicked to the curb.
 You could also face potential criminal charges, especially if you have children, as storage units are not considered fit for human habitation.

 “Being homeless, according to a friend, is like being a turtle,” said Michael Stoops, director of community organizing for the Washington, DC-based National Coalition for the Homeless.
 “You’re carrying everything you own on your back.”

-Homeless people often rent storage units for the same reasons the Youngs did: to keep their most precious belongings safe and to preserve what they can of their former life, Stoops said.
+Homeless people often rent storage units to keep their most precious belongings safe and to preserve what they can of their former life, Stoops said.